-Course Name Course Number Required Prerequisites Course Description Principles of Agriculture, Food, and Natural Resources 7105 None Recommended Grade Level: 8 or 9 Credit: 1 Agriculture is not just "cows, sows and plows".
-Discover how plant and animal science are a vital part of our lives.
-Research which laws, regulations, and policies are in place to bring food safely from the field to your table.
-Learn leadership, record-keeping skills and could raise an animal as a FFA member.
+Course Required Course Name Course Description Number Prerequisites Recommended Grade Level: 8 or 9 Credit: 1 Agriculture is not just "cows, sows and plows".
+Principles of Agriculture, Discover how plant and animal science are a vital Food, and Natural 7105 None part of our lives.
+Research which laws, regulations, and policies are in place to bring food safely from Resources the field to your table.
+Learn leadership, recordkeeping skills and could raise an animal as a FFA member.

-Course Course Number Required Prerequisites Course Description Small Animal Management t 7120 Principles of Agriculture, Food, & Natural Resources Recommended Grade Level: 9 or 10 Credit: .5 Why does a dog pant?
+Course Course Number Required Prerequisites Course Description Small Animal Management : 7120 Principles of Agriculture, Food, & Natural Resources Recommended Grade Level: 9 or 10 Credit: .5 Why does a dog pant?
 What makes a cat purr?
 Find the answers to these questions and much more.
 This course focuses on the anatomy, management, and care of small animals, not just dogs and cats.
 Learn breeds or types of each species; discuss the habitats, nutritional requirements, and health maintenance.
 Equine Science 7121 Principles of Agriculture, Food, & Natural Resources Recommended Grade Level: 9 or 10 Credit: .5 This course is an introduction to the basics of horse care and management.
 During the semester, students will develop an understanding of the equine industry including selection, health, and management, as well as horse handling and breeding.
 We will examine equine nutrition as it pertains to performance, as well as issues affecting the equine industry.